-- In The Secret of the Unicorn Queen, Sheila and Darian try to tell each other how they feel, but She is returned to earth before they can say anything Later, When they are reunited, Sheila must decide if she can go back to her ordinary life, or if she should stay with him. she choses to return home but discovers she can SPEAK with him mind to mind!
+- In The Secret of the Unicorn Queen, Sheila and Darian try to tell each other how they feel, but she is returned to earth before they can say anything.
+Later, when they are reunited, Sheila must decide if she can go back to her ordinary life, or if she should stay with him.
+She chooses to return home but discovers she can SPEAK with him mind to mind!

 - This turns out to be something of a problem, because Earth has no magic.
 The implications of a very powerful mage living in a magicless world are further explored in Dog Wizard and the short story Firemaggot.